Your smoked turkey was a hit over the holidays. But after a few days, everyone starts groaning about the prospect of yet another well…sandwich.

 Thankfully, these 13 recipes will do exactly that without having them turn on their own turkey tail as soon as they see there’s more of the same for dinner.

-Give your smoked turkey leftovers a makeover and let them shine in these new creations!
+Give your extra leftovers a makeover and let them shine in these new creations!

 Leftover Smoked Turkey Recipes: 13 Ways to Create a Tasty Repurposed Meal

-Whether you just smoked a turkey or you’re turkey trottin’ it out of the freezer, you’ll never have the same old thing when you take those smoked turkey leftovers and make these tasty recipes!
+Whether you just smoked a turkey or you’re turkey trottin’ it out of the freezer, you’ll never have the same old thing when you take those fixin’s and make these tasty recipes!

 1. Smoked Turkey Quesadillas

-Let’s kick this leftover smoked turkey list off with something fun and simple: smoked turkey quesadillas!
+Let’s kick this list off with something fun and simple: quesadillas!

 All you need are tortillas, cheese, some diced onions and jalapenos.

-Chop up the smoked turkey and spread the ingredients on top of your quesadilla.
+Chop up the turkey and spread the ingredients on top of your quesadilla.